K2-138: Planetary system

 The five validated planets of K2-138 are very close to the parent star and form an unbroken chain of near-3:2 resonances.
-Their orbital periods range from 2.35 to 12.76 days, with the unconfirmed sixth planet orbiting much further out with a period of about 41 days.
+Their orbital periods range from 2.35 to 12.76 days, with the sixth planet orbiting much further out with a period of about 41 days.
 K2-138b, c, d, e, and f are locked in several chains of three-body resonances, a feat shared by only a handful of systems, including TRAPPIST-1 and Kepler-80.
 Like the former, K2-138 could show the end result of slow, inward disk migration.